 We looked at costs from company to company using a minimum personal property coverage of $10,000, a $500 deductible, and $100,000 liability coverage, and then increased the personal property coverage amount to $30,000, a $500 deductible, and $100,000 liability coverage.

 Next, we rated the quality of the coverage options relative to the price of the renters insurance policy that was offered by each renters insurance company in Florida.

 It’s important that your insurance company is there for you when you need them.
 Are they easy to contact?
 Do they offer 24/7 chat?
 Do they have local offices available?
 What is their claim response time?
 Trustpilot gave us a sense of overall service trends, along with the level of detail and accessibility available through FAQs and customer service channels.

 If you have two or three companies on your shortlist, call each one and reach out to them using the chat service—your experiences will likely clearly reveal which company you’ll want to work with.

 Online quoting experience

 We rated the online quoting experience by overall ease of use and customizable options.
-We like websites that offer easy customizable options because it allows you to experiment with different coverage rates to see how it might affect your renters insurance premium quote.
-The only renters insurance company to ask for personal information (SSN) was Progressive.
+We like websites that offer easy customizable options because it allows you to experiment with different coverage levels to see how it would affect the premium quotes.
+The only renters insurance company to ask for a social security number was Progressive.